dhdak0704/jongwoopark/content/project/P1_Takeover/index.md

 Sponsor: Namyang R&D Center of HMG
 Research Period: 2021.05.10 - 2022.05.09
 Participation Period: 2021.09.01 - 2022.05.09
+ * Participated in the research as a master's student at Kookmin University

 Role: Practitioner (Contribution: 30%)